goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

   - zope.pagetemplate_ is an XHTML-compliant language for devloping templates

-  - zope.schema_ is provide a schema engine
+  - zope.schema_ is a schema engine

   - zope.formlib_ is a tool for automatically generating forms